LuoLabElectrochem/LuoLabElectrochem.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Assistant Proffessor of Material Science and Engineering
+role: Assistant Professor of Material Science and Engineering

 # Organizations/Affiliations to show in About widget
 organizations: